oyarsa/graphmind/src/paper_hypergraph/gpt/README.md

 - Intermediate nodes: the main concepts covered in the paper, from the abstract
 - Leaves: sentences from the introduction mentioning the main concepts

-This forms a hierarchical tree, as nodes only have edges to their children: the title node to the concepts, and the concepts to their sentences.
+This forms a hierarchical DAG, as nodes only have edges to their children: the title node to the concepts, and the concepts to their sentences.

 *NOTE*: This is a proof of concept.
 The prompt and pipeline need to be refined.